wistia/wistia-open-docs/_posts/social-sharing.md

 Make sure you scroll all the way down to the bottom of the Account page and hit **Save Settings**.

-Now any time anyone tweets one of Bobby's videos, his Twitter account will be reference.
+Now any time anyone tweets one of Bobby's videos, his Twitter account will be referenced.
 More Twitter follows for Bobby!
 Yay!

 {% post_image hashed_id: '84a23b87f9d693d5d56745ca8d60eb3880b808e7', class: 'center' %}